emann615/Investigating-with-Splunk/README.md

 ### Scenario

+SOC Analyst Johny has observed some anomalous behaviours in the logs of a few windows machines.
+It looks like the adversary has access to some of these machines and successfully created some backdoor.
+His manager has asked him to pull those logs from suspected hosts and ingest them into Splunk for quick investigation.
+Our task as SOC Analyst is to examine the logs and identify the anomalies.

 ### Q1) How many events were collected and Ingested in the index main?

 Use the following search query: `index=main`